sybrew/the-seo-framework/readme.txt

 - Mixed taxonomies on post type related settings.
 - TODO As smart as a self-driving car: Tooltips stay between the lines.
 Tesla needs me.
 - TODO Finally (really) translator friendly.
+- New posts are indexed faster with an even smarter sitemap.

 ..., and, for developers, we've finally introduced a reliable JavaScript API.
 Documentation will follow soon (based on frequently asked requests).